binomialhq/poly/doc/SPECIFICATION.md

 Poly is an Interface Description Language (IDL) proposed as a simpler yet more complete alternative to the likes of OpenAPI and RAML.
-It serves the purpose of describing Application Programming Interfaces (API) to enable the modeling of APIs, code generation, and API matchmaking.
+It serves the purpose of describing Application Programming Interfaces (API) to enable modeling, code generation, and API matchmaking of web services.
 The main rationale is to avoid the excessively verbose constructs of other alternatives, which often rely on data serialization formats, such as YAML and JSON, in order to achieve the same effect, if not more.

 ## Purpose